Things to Do This Memorial Day Weekend in Raleigh, N.C.

 Relaxing by the pool or chilling and grilling are all completely acceptable activities for Memorial Day weekend.
 However, if you're looking for something a little more exhilarating, the Raleigh area has it.
-Take on the adrenaline-pumping activities on this list of Top 10 Sports and Outdoors Experiences.
+Take on the adrenaline-pumping activities on this list of the area's top sports and outdoors experiences.
 And yes, bragging is encouraged afterwards!
 Jump on a go-kart at Rush Hour Karting in Garner and hit speeds of nearly 40 mph, climb the highest indoor rock wall in a five-state radius at Triangle Rock Club and more.

 Dining and drinks

 Take advantage of the longer weekend to explore the area's critically-acclaimed culinary scene.
-Check out these brewery restaurants or 10 breweries and 10 restaurants to try, chow down at one of the area's six newest restaurants, have a drink at a rooftop, hidden or underground bar or dine at one of Raleigh’s legendary restaurants like an old-school soda shop or hot dog joint that’s over 100 years old.
+Check out Raleigh’s newest food hall, Transfer Co.
+Food Hall, or these 10 delicious eats at Morgan Street Food Hall, chow down at one of the area's six newest restaurants, have a drink at a rooftop, hidden or underground bar or dine at one of Raleigh’s legendary restaurants like an old-school soda shop or hot dog joint that’s over 100 years old.
 (Or, brunch, anyone?
 See 20 of the best brunch spots, here.)

-Also, 30 local breweries have popped up in the destination!
+Also, 30 local breweries have bar stools waiting just for you!
 Take advantage of the long weekend and visit a few breweries to get your Raleigh Beer Trail Passport stamped (remember to have a designated driver by your side)!
 The more stamps you get, the more rewards you get.
+Learn why Raleigh is named one of the world’s top beer destinations here.